james-prodopen/triage/README.md

 # Quality Triage

-Data to help engineering managers answer these questions:
+Data to help leaders answer these questions:
-- How reliant is the team on a subset of devs?
-How often are they in the critical path?
-If trying to change this, how is progress?
+- Which devs is the team most reliant on?
+Is the team becoming more/less balanced?
 - Who might be at silent risk of burnout/attrition?
 - Which parts of our codebase are costliest to maintain?
 Which are becoming more costly?
 - What areas of code are most brittle?
 Where should we focus first to reduce regressions?